Why your daughter has brown discharge | luna app

 Is it something to worry about?

-- Brown discharge is usually just old blood and is a normal part of the menstrual cycle
+Brown discharge usually indicates old blood leaving the body, and it is a normal part of puberty and the menstrual cycle.

-Brown discharge before a period: what it means for your daughter
+Brown discharge before a period: is this normal for my daughter?

 If your 11 or 12 year old daughter has brown discharge, it’s completely valid to feel concerned – especially if they haven't started their period yet.